Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 #### GCC

-Ok, there's one more step that is... arguably optional and we (probably) won't need it for this series but as soon as you step outside the series, you'll run into problems without it, so lets do it now.
+Ok, there's one more step that is... arguably optional and we (probably) won't need it for this series but as soon as you step outside the series, you'll run into problems without it

-This is a pain in the bum but I believe in you, you got this

 You see Rust is a compiled language that can talk to and use other bits of compiled code

-There are different ways to compile these languages and although at this point, you _can_ compile anything we're going to build in this series, you won't be able to compile everything that you could compile on Windows
+There are different ways to compile code and although at this point, you _can_ compile anything we're going to build in this series, you won't be able to compile everything that you could compile on Windows

 For that we need GCC